Frequently Asked Questions

 Many students buy their books through the Mizzou Store.
 Students can pre-order your books so they are ready for you when school starts.
 The Mizzou Store’s website also offers a price comparison for all of the major online book stores, like Amazon, but many times the Mizzou Store offers the cheapest price.

 All students have access to a free tutoring service through the Student Success Center.
 There are tutors for almost every class and major.
 Students only need go by the center to sign up for a tutor and set up one or weekly meetings for as long as the tutors are needed.
 The Student Success Center has several different units that all provide services to help students succeed, including Academic Exploration & Advising Services, Academic Retention Services, The Learning Center, and MU Career Center.
-You can learn more about these services here.
+Learn more about these services.